WALEXXY/MS365-ProjectTasks/Use Case 3 Solution.md

 - On the Manage litigation hold pane, enable ‘litigation hold’ (This brings out dialog boxes to be filled such as ‘Hold Duration’ and ‘Reason for the hold’ which are to be filled)
 - Click Save to apply changes

+## PROJECT SUMMARY:
+Implementing email retention and archiving policies for the financial services company, *Sholz Financials*, ensured long-term preservation and regulatory compliance for all business communications.
+By configuring Microsoft Purview retention policies, emails are now automatically retained for 7 years, effectively meeting industry compliance and legal hold requirements.
+Enabling Exchange Online Archiving provided users with seamless access to older emails while optimizing mailbox performance.
+Advanced features like auto-expanding archives and audit logging further reinforced data governance and oversight.
+Together, these measures established a secure and compliant email lifecycle management framework that safeguards critical business records and supports future compliance investigations with ease.